alebcay/awesome-shell/README.md

 * [k](https://github.com/supercrabtree/k) - k is a Zsh script to make directory listings more readable, adding Git status, fileweight colors and rotting dates
 * [marker](https://github.com/pindexis/marker) - Bookmark your shell commands
 * [parallel](http://www.gnu.org/software/parallel) - Build and execute shell command lines from standard input in parallel
+* [pathpicker](https://github.com/facebook/PathPicker) - Accepts inputs like grep, searches, git etc; allows selecting files from the result of the input, which you can then open or provide as arguement to a command.
 * [percol](https://github.com/mooz/percol) - Adds flavor of interactive filtering to the traditional pipe concept of UNIX shell
 * [SHML](https://github.com/MaxCDN/shml) - Style framework for the terminal (Shell Markup Language)
 * [spark](https://github.com/holman/spark) - ▁▂▃▅▂▇ in your shell